brett-freeman/flask-skeleton/README.md

 flask-skeleton
 ==============

 A simple skeleton for quickly setting up a flask app.
-Utilizes flask-classy for views and flask-sqlalchemy for the ORM.
+Utilizes flask-classy for views and flask-sqlalchemy for the ORM

-All requirements to get up and running are included in requirements.txt
+All package dependencies needed to get up and running are included in requirements.txt

-Page title is stored in a global variable before each request from an app config variable and displayed in the base template.
-You can add additional text after by defining title during template rendering.

 Read flask-classy docs if you are unsure how flask-classy functions

-manage.py used for database migrations with flask-alembic
+manage.py included for database migrations with flask-alembic

-Put your favicon.ico in static root
+Put your favicon.ico in /static